-"For Walter it is the centre of his life," says Walter's partner June Casey.
+"For Walter it is the centre of his life," said Walter's partner June Casey when interviewed in 2021.
 "We end up dancing and singing and you go home feeling that was a really nice day.
 And you know you have another one to look forward to next week."

 Golden Memories is delivered by the Watford FC Community Sports and Education Trust in partnership with the Watford Museum.

 The programme, funded by the Premier League and the Professional Footballers' Association, uses a host of club memorabilia and magic moments to stimulate the senses and evoke personal memories.

 Weekly sessions involve music, dancing, exercises and games as well as visits from former players to give the guests and their carers an opportunity to socialise in a safe and familiar environment.